KxSystems/docs/docs/interfaces/kafka/user-guide.md

 Where

--   `x` is the integer value associated with the consumer id.
+-   `x` is the integer value associated with the consumer ID.
 -   `y` is a symbol denoting the topic.
 -   `z` is a dictionary with key denoting the partition and value denoting where to start consuming the partition.

-Does not return an output on successful execution
+returns a null on successful execution.

 ```q
 q).kfk.OFFSET.END   // start consumption at end of partition